-Paper 3B: Recommendations (2023 Exam)
+Paper 3B: Recommendations (2024 Exam)

-- Study the situation and instructions given to identify the purpose of writing, target audience and task requirements. - Drafting a brief outline may help guide the flow of writing. - Information on recording and in Data File may have been drafted for a different audience and with a different communicative purpose in mind copying verbatim may not be appropriate. - Set aside time for proofreading to reduce avoidable errors. - Use written information provided to anticipate the kinds of information that will appear on the recording. - Tidying up notes immediately after recording will allow you to double check the information while your memory is still fresh.
+- Candidates should first understand the situation and instructions given thoroughly to identify the text type, purpose of writing, target audience and task requirements.
+Drafting a brief outline may help guide the flow and structure of their texts. - Candidates should remember that the information in the Data File may have been written for a variety of different purposes and should not be simply copied verbatim for texts which serve another purpose. - Candidates should take time to orient themselves with the tasks and review the note-taking headings provided before the recording is played. - Tidying up notes immediately after the recording will allow candidates to double check the information while their memory is still fresh. - The combination of attentive preparation and thoughtful execution is key to performing well on these tasks.